 Note: This article was previously published in the fall of 2018.
 It’s been updated and republished here in late fall 2019.

-Southwest has a unique boarding process that is like no other airline.
-It’s pretty straightforward actually, but can be a little disorienting at first – especially if you are used to flying other airlines.
+The boarding process on Southwest Airlines is a little unique.
+In fact, the Southwest boarding process is unlike any other airlines.
+In truth, it’s pretty straightforward actually, but can be a little disorienting at first – especially if you are used to flying other airlines.

 You can read my article on Flying Southwest for the First Time for a lot more details on what to expect on a Southwest Flight but here’s some of the highlights: